I CAN INFLUENCE OTHERS

 Public Speaking Manner: Epic or Conciliatory

-Style: Like their appearance, 9s usually use a soft voice, relaxed & friendly, though they can easily take on qualities of those they’re around for any length of time, so they’ll sound silly & giggle or proper & stiff, or…. depending on who they’re with.
+Style: Like their appearance, 9s usually use a soft voice, relaxed & friendly, though they can easily take on qualities of those they’re around for some length of time, so they can sound silly & giggle or proper & stiff, or….

 • Are warm, other-focused, non-confrontational

-• Give highly detailed information in a sequential style
+• Give highly detailed info in a sequential style

 • Make an effort to be fair & present all sides

 • Use agreeing words : of course, sure, yes, uh-huh